cm-cc/mesmer/README.md

 The sixth line is the incoming &mu; energy in GeV.
 Finally, the last three lines represent the momenta (in GeV) of the final state &mu;, *e* and &gamma; respectively, in the format *E p<sub>x</sub> p<sub>y</sub> p<sub>z</sub>*.
 The tag `</event>` closes the *event record*.

-The `ROOT` file writer reads through a named pipe this event format and writes all the information into a `.root` file.

 ##### Footnotes
 KNT: Available upon request from the authors